 Instead, report the issue to your landlord and document the correspondence.
-If your landlord doesn’t fix your hot water in a timely manner, you should contact the Department of Building Inspection and expect the City to inspect within one business day.
+If your landlord doesn’t fix your hot water in a timely manner, you should contact the Department of Building Inspection.
+Expect the city to inspect within one business day.
 Continue documenting every correspondence, and ask for a copy of the report for your records.
-But be careful if you live in an illegal apartment; contacting the DBI could result in the apartment being shut down altogether — meaning an automatic eviction.
+But be careful if you live in an illegal apartment.
+The DBI could shut down the apartment building altogether.
+That would lead to an automatic eviction.

 If you can show the landlord knew of the issues and did not repair them in a timely manner, you can repair the damage yourself and deduct what you spent from your rent.
 But again, you risk an eviction notice based on nonpayment of rent, and you could end up in court.
 Therefore, it’s not advised to do this, and you may be better off pursuing legal action.
 Ultimately, it’s never a good idea to withhold rent until you’ve spoken to a lawyer.
 Organizations like the San Francisco Tenants Union, Housing Rights Committee of SF and SF311 are great resources for more information and counsel.

 Don’t live in NYC or SF?
 Your landlord still has to provide you hot water.
-Find your city’s tenants rights or housing authority website to learn what the laws are and who you can contact if your landlord isn’t providing hot water.
-As a lease-holding renter, you have rights to live in a habitable environment and your landlord must do their part to provide it.
+Find your city’s tenants’ rights or housing authority website to learn what the laws are.
+You have rights as a tenant under law to live in a habitable environment .
+That means your landlord must do their part to provide it.